NeST: Neuron Selective Tuning for LLM Safety: Experimental Results

-In this section, we further evaluate the stability of \ourname under different inference settings and input modalities, including text-only, image-only, and their combinations with explicit reasoning.
-Table~\ref{tab:transfer moe neurons} reports the attack success rate (ASR) of multiple multimodal models with and without \ourname.
+In this section, we further evaluate the stability of \ourname under different inference settings and input modalities, including text-only, image-only (by hard-coding prompts to images), and their combinations with explicit reasoning.
+The other settings align with the previous section.

+Table~\ref{tab:transfer moe neurons} reports the ASR of four multimodal models with and without \ourname.
 Without \ourname, the base models exhibit consistently high ASR across all configurations, with an average ASR of 55.3\%.
-In particular, strong multimodal models such as Gemma-3-27B and Qwen3-VL-8B show especially high vulnerability in image-based settings, reaching up to 85.0\% ASR.
-This indicates that both modality and inference style (e.g., reasoning-enabled decoding) do not inherently mitigate the attack.
+Strong multimodal models such as Gemma-3-27B and Qwen3-VL-8B show especially high safety risks in image-based settings, reaching up to 85.0\% ASR.
+This indicates that neither modality nor inference style (e.g., reasoning-enabled decoding) mitigates the attack.

 In contrast, enabling \ourname leads to a dramatic and consistent reduction in ASR across all models, modalities, and inference settings.
-The average ASR drops to only 1.14\%, representing a relative reduction of over 54.2\%.
+The average ASR drops to only 1.1\%, representing a relative reduction of over 54.2\%.
 Notably, this suppression remains effective for both text and image inputs, as well as for reasoning-augmented inference, where attacks are often more difficult to control due to longer generation trajectories.

-These results demonstrate that \ourname is highly stable and robust across heterogeneous inference conditions, and its effectiveness does not depend on specific modalities or decoding strategies.
-This suggests that the protection mechanism introduced by \ourname generalizes well across different generation pathways, making it suitable for deployment in real-world multimodal and reasoning-enabled LLM systems.
-In particular, the near-zero ASR observed on large models such as Gemma-3-27B indicates that the defense scales favorably with model size and complexity.
+These results suggest that \ourname{} remains stable and robust across heterogeneous inference conditions.
+Since its effectiveness does not depend on a specific input modality or decoding strategy, \ourname{} is well suited for deployment in multimodal and reasoning-enabled LLM systems.
+In particular, the near-zero ASR observed on larger models such as Gemma-3-27B indicates that the defense continues to provide strong protection as model size and inference complexity increase.